2024 NHL Winter Classic

 Beyond the Screen

-The visual system was ultimately realized in physical space – from apparel and environmental branding to live music and on-site installations – where consistency, clarity, and atmosphere mattered most.
+The visual system was ultimately brought to life in physical space by creating apparel and applying environmental branding to live music and on-site installations.

 Previous